-Looking for a self-directed brokerage where you can start your investing journey?
-Public and Robinhood are two mobile-first brokerage platforms that offer commission-free trading and a huge variety of stocks.
+Looking for a self-directed brokerage to start your investing journey?
+Public and Robinhood are two mobile-first brokerage platforms that offer commission-free trading on stocks, ETFs, crypto, and more.

 Public was founded in 2015 and was originally named Matador.
 The app changed its name as part of a revamp in 2019.
-Public originally began as a venture capital-funded startup, but it’s now owned by T3 Securities, a large broker-dealer.
-The company doesn’t reveal how many users Public has or how much investor money it manages.
+Public is a private, venture capital-funded startup and doesn’t reveal how much investor money it manages.
 The team behind Public announced that it had surpassed 1 million users in 2021, but hasn’t released more recent user statistics.

 Robinhood was founded in 2013 as a mobile-only brokerage.
-The company broke ground as one of the first online brokers to offer commission-free stock trading, and it has since become one of the most popular trading apps in the US.
-Robinhood recently surpassed 13 million active users and has an estimated $20 billion in assets under management.
+This investing platform broke ground as one of the first online brokers to offer commission-free stock trading and it has since become one of the most popular trading apps in the US.
+Robinhood Financial LLC recently surpassed 23 million active users and has an estimated $62 billion in assets under management.

-One of the major differences between Public and Robinhood, which is reflected by the two brokers’ features, is what type of investors they are targeting.
+One of the major differences between Public and Robinhood lies in the type of investor they target.
 Public is designed for first-time investors who want to build a long-term portfolio or dabble in trading.
-The company made a conscious decision not to offer risky investments, such as options, penny stocks, or margin trading and doesn’t allow day trading.
+The company made a conscious decision not to offer risky investments, such as options or margin trading, and it doesn’t allow day trading.

 Robinhood, on the other hand, targets both first-time investors and traders who are willing to take on more risk.
-The broker offers a wider range of assets, including options and penny stocks, and encourages active trading with many aspects of its app design.
+This stock trading app offers a wider range of assets, including options and penny stocks, and encourages active trading with many aspects of its app design.